-- All patients will be offered treatment and transportation to a hospital after an accurate patient assessment has been conducted to include the patient's complaint, history and objective findings, and patient's ability to make sound decisions. - B. Determine mental competency of the patient and the reason for refusing care.
-(Complete the Informed Decision-Making Form) Providers should assess three major areas prior to permitting a patient to refuse care and/or transportation: - a.
+- All patients will be offered treatment and transportation to a hospital after an accurate patient assessment has been conducted to include: patient's complaint, history and objective findings, and patient's ability to make sound decisions. - B. Determine mental competency of the patient and the reason for refusing care.
+(Complete the Informed Decision Making Form) Providers should assess three major areas prior to permitting a patient to refuse care and/or transportation: - a.
 Legal Competence - a.
-Assure that patient is at least 18 years of age. - b.
-Or, if a minor, patient may refuse care if they have a court order of emancipation, is married, is a parent, is pregnant, or is a sworn member of the armed services. - c.
+Assure that patient is at least 18 years of age - b.
+Or, if a minor, patient may refuse care if they are a 17-year-old high school graduate, is married, or is currently or has ever been pregnant. - c.
 Patients subject to court decree of incapacity are not legally competent to refuse care. - b.
 Mental Competence - a.
 Start with the presumption that all patients are mentally competent unless your assessment clearly indicates otherwise. - b.
 Ensure that patient is oriented to person, place, time, and purpose. - c.
 Establish that patient is not a danger to themselves or others. - d.
-Ensure that patient can understand the risks of refusing care or transportation and any proposed alternatives. - e.
+Ensure that patient is capable of understanding the risks of refusing care or transportation and any proposed alternatives. - e.
 Check to be sure that patient is exhibiting no other signs or symptoms of potential mental incapacity, including drug or alcohol intoxication, unsteady gait, slurred speech, etc. - c.
 Medical or Situational Competence - a.
 Ensure that patient is suffering no acute medical conditions that might impair their ability to make an informed decision to refuse care or transportation. - b.
 If possible, rule out conditions such as hypovolemia, hypoxia, head trauma, unequal pupils, metabolic emergencies (e.g., diabetic shock), hyperthermia, hypothermia, etc. - c.
-Attempt to determine if patient lost consciousness for any period.
+Attempt to determine if patient lost consciousness for any period of time. - d.

-- d.
 If any conditions in (a)-(c) impair patient's decision-making ability, patient may not be competent to refuse care.
-This would be considered a "High Risk Refusal", and Medical Control should be contacted.
-Your documentation should clearly establish that the patient understood the risks, benefits, and advice given to them. - C. Explain to the patient the risk associated with their decision to refuse treatment and transportation. - D. Inform the patient they may contact EMS if they change their mind. - E. Advise the patient to seek medical care, i.e., go to a hospital, doctor's office, clinic, etc. - F. High risk patients: - 1.
-Establish voice contact via MERCI radio or cellular telemetry with Medical Control and relay the patient's complaint, history, complete assessment, and vital signs.
+This would be considered a "High Risk Refusal" and Medical Control should be contacted.
+Your documentation should clearly establish that the patient understood the risks, benefits, and advice given to them. - C. Explain to the patient the risk associated with their decision to refuse treatment and transportation. - D. Inform the patient they may contact EMS if they change their mind - E. Advise the patient to seek medical care, i.e. go to a hospital, doctor's office, clinic, etc. - F. High risk patients: - 1.
+Establish voice contact via MERCI radio or cellular telemetry with Medical Control and relay the patient's complaint, history, complete assessment and vital signs.
 Clearly state that the patient refuses treatment and transport.

-The hospital will respond with the following statement to be heard by the patient: You have not been evaluated by an emergency department physician; therefore, the EMS system does not recommend refusals of treatment andtransport.
+The hospital will respond with the following statement to be heard by the patient:

+You have not been evaluated by an emergency department physician; therefore the EMS system does not recommend refusals of treatment and transport.
 Since you are refusing treatment and transport despite being informed of the associated risks, it is recommended you be evaluated by your primary physician or the nearest emergency department as soon as possible.